bep/netlify-lighthouse-test/README.md

 * It tests Mobile and Desktop by doing two runs with `additive: true` and the preset appended to every URL (see https://github.com/GoogleChrome/lighthouse-ci/issues/138).
 This is not pretty, but I think it's the only current way.
 * It reports the summary result as a PR comment (2 markdown tables).

+Note to self: This setup does not work for PRs from private forks.
+See https://github.com/bep/netlify-cypress-test for a workaround.